 Pepsi & Kendall Jenner Ad

-Before the release of this commercial, she had no idea that it would turn out to be a disaster.
+Before the release of this commercial, Jenner had no idea that it would turn out to be a disaster.
 In the video, young people are protesting peacefully on the street while Jenner is having a photoshoot.
 She joins the protesters and the whole crowd started walking directly to the police.
 The last scene is when she shares a can of Pepsi with one of the police officers followed by the happy cheers of the crowd.

-H&M and The “Monkey” Sweatshirt | bad PR examples
+H&M and the “Monkey” Sweatshirt

 H&M had to apologize and promised to remove the photo from all websites and stop selling the sweatshirt in US stores.
-Nonetheless, those items that were in stock before the actual removal got sold out instantly.
+Nonetheless, those items that were in stock before the actual removal sold out instantly.
 Soon, the controversial sweatshirt appeared on eBay and other online marketplaces at a much higher price.

 Dolce & Gabbana Chinese Ad

-Dolce & Gabanna is another brand associated deeply with bad PR examples.
+Dolce & Gabbana is another brand associated deeply with bad PR examples.
 The loudest scandal of recent years started after the release of the brand’s commercial in Shanghai.
 The video featured a Chinese model struggling to eat Italian pizza, spaghetti, and cannoli with chopsticks under the guidance of an off-screen male voice.
 Many people stated the video “plays on double meanings” with obvious racist and sexist context.

 Three years later, the luxury fashion brand is still suffering from the consequences of the controversial video ad.
 China was a huge market for Dolce & Gabbana, so losing it became a financial disaster.

 One lesson we may learn from this unsuccessful campaign is to understand and respect the culture of the country you promote.
-Make sure none of your actions and company’s views somehow offend any culture, nationality, or race.
+Make sure none of your actions and company’s views somehow offend any culture, nationality or race.